 - Crypto-equipment technician (CET)

 - preparing and physically operating the HSM appliance and related equipment (host server and attached workstations) for the key ceremony.

 - installing the server and HSM appliance into the vault after the ceremony.

+- Administrative duties on the HSM under a 2-person (dual custody) rule

 - HSM Administrator

-- · administration of HSM
+- administration of HSM

 - can be a backup/stand-in for the CET

 - Shareholder:

 - holder of a key share

 - Normal Crypto User:

 - key ceremony role

-- · signing operations in key ceremony
+- signing operations in key ceremony